mbd-s/dotfiles/README.md

 ### zsh shell

 First, follow the above installation instructions.
-To switch to `zsh`, just run `$ zsh`.
+To switch to `zsh`, just run `zsh` in the terminal.
 To set `zsh` as the default shell:

 ```shell
 $ chsh -s $(which zsh)